AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-resource-planning-cannot-load.md

 ---
-title: "Resource Planner: Planner does not load when filter is applied"
+title: 'Resource Planner: Planner does not load when filter is applied'
-description: "When a user attempts to load the Resource Planner, the planner does not load, and the user sees an error message."
+description: When a user attempts to load the Resource Planner, the planner does not load, and the user sees an error message.
 hidefromtoc: yes
 feature: Resource Management
+exl-id: 3462b953-6f65-4c4f-9b63-04b588e0f68c
 ---
 # [!UICONTROL Resource Planner]: Planner does not load when filter is applied

 >[!NOTE]